 Participants also come from a more varied energy consumption background, allowing us to deploy a more diverse set of SPS configurations and sizes.

 Power outages were a common feature of life on Tania Willmott’s farm, near Tambellup.
 With some power outages lasting up to three (3) days, running the farm could prove a little tricky at times.
-But that’s all about to change, thanks to 3 new SPS units on the property.
+But that’s all about to change, thanks to 3 SPS on the property.

 Farmers Romina Nicoletti and Nick Priest use an electric cable (hotwire) to keep the roos out of their crop on their bushland property in Bonnie Rock.

 “We run the hotwire right around the two paddocks and it works a treat,” says Romina.

 But if the power isn’t reliably on, this can cause an issue for Romina and her crop.
 Given the farm is in rural WA, the long powerlines that deliver power to the property are exposed to the elements.
 “Anything - wind, rain and heat - all cause the power to go out around here.”

 However Romina and Nick's problem is about to be solved with a stand-alone power system (SPS) which will provide constant and reliable power to the hot-wire.
 “I’m delighted,” says Romina.